sudiptasish/jvm-monitor/README.md

 1. Server Name / IP - The host name where this application is running.
 If running in same host, provide **localhost**
 1. Server Port      - JMX port (value of com.sun.management.jmxremote.port system parameter)

 There are other options, but you can ignore them for time being.
-We will discuss them later in details.
+We will discuss them in later section.

 ![Alt Text](./_images/dashboard.png)